The best food that calm anxiety naturally

 While the most common source of DHA is from fatty fish such as salmon, vegetarians who include curcumin/turmeric in the diet, can improve brain function and alleviate such conditions as anxiety.

 First of all, on a cool day, holding a steaming cup of tea is simply soothing.
-Green tea contains L-theanine, a flavonoid antioxidant that has been found to be calming.
+There are so many benefits to drinking green tea for better mental health.
+Green tea is a potent herb that helps to reduce anxiety naturally.
+The secret power of green tea in reducing anxiety is that it contains L-theanine, a flavonoid antioxidant that has been found to be calming.

-A recent study has shown that L theanine produced a calm and relaxed mood while the caffeine in tea led to better focus and improved attention, memory, suppressed distractions thus improved cognitive performance.
+A recent study has shown that L theanine producess a calm and relaxed mood while the caffeine in tea led to better focus and improved attention, memory, suppressed distractions thus improved cognitive performance.

 Chamomille tea has historically been recommended as a relaxing beverage and also has antioxidant properties.

 Chamomile extract, research is finding helps with anxiety.
 Randomized controlled studies found that people who suffered from GAD, found great relief from moderate to severe GAD when using chamomile.
 Furthermore, chamomille was safe for long-term use researchers said.